PacktPublishing/Vue.js-3.0-Cookbook/chapter-02/2.9/README.md

-# 2.9 - Creating a custom mixin with vue-class-component
+# 2.9 - Creating a custom function decorator with vue-class-component

 ## Project setup
 ```